 While there are a total of 14 women who have participated in spacewalks (which usually occur in pairs), this is the first time the team consists of two women — due, in part, to the lack of spacesuits on the International Space Station (ISS) that could fit women.

 In March, astronaut Anne McClain missed the opportunity to participate in an all-female spacewalk because a Medium-sized spacesuit could not be prepared in time.
 She was replaced with a male astronaut who could fit the size Large she had initially planned to wear.
 McClain returned to Earth in June after 204 days in space.

 Meir and Koch were tasked with replacing a faulty power regulator called a Battery Charge-Discharge Unit.
 The unit is one of 24 which allows the space station to collect and store solar power and release the energy later during the dark hours.
-The unit had failed to re-activate after it’s old batteries had been replaced with new lithium-ion batteries.
+The unit had failed to re-activate after its old batteries had been replaced with new lithium-ion ones.

 There are still some big firsts looming for women in the Last Frontier, though, including the first woman on the moon (scheduled for 2024 in a mission titled “Artemis” — the twin sister of the Greek god Apollo).

 With all the firsts women have already achieved in space, it may be easy to downplay the significance of this spacewalk.

 Yet, as I watched the NASA livestream Friday morning, I found myself choking back tears.

 In a world where even exceptional women are viewed through their relationship to men, two women accomplishing this amazing task together (three, if you count Facciol), without a man in sight, is deeply moving.